 But where he lands half a decade later is aimed at a threat much closer to home — specifically, leading an investigation under Senator Diane Feinstein (a stern, excellently understated Annette Bening) of exactly how the C.I.A.’s “enhanced interrogation techniques” became a fig leaf for acts that looked and sounded a lot like the Geneva Convention’s definition of torture.

-Anyone with a general recollection of the last five years’ headlines or access to Wikipedia does know how this story ends, of course.
-What Burns and Driver do together is compel their audience — or aim to, at least; approximately half of America still reportedly supports enhanced interrogations — to remember recent history, so that maybe, we’re not doomed to repeat it.
+Anyone with a general recollection of the last five years’ headlines or access to Wikipedia will know how this story ends, but what Burns and Driver do together is compel their audience — or try, at least; approximately half of America still reportedly supports enhanced interrogations — to remember recent history so that maybe, we’re not doomed to repeat it.
 A-